 About the Profession

-With a career as a Certified Occupational Therapy Assistant, you will have the ability to positively impact the lives of children, young people, and adults, giving them the help they need to live their fullest most independent lives.
+With a career as a Certified Occupational Therapy Assistant, you can positively impact the lives of children, young people, and adults, giving them the help they need to live their fullest, most independent lives.

-For additional information about Occupational Therapy visit the American Occupational Therapy Association website and the Pennsylvania Occupational Therapy Association website.
-For more information about the essential functions required as an OTA, please see our essential functions form (PDF).
+For additional information about Occupational Therapy, visit the American Occupational Therapy Association website and the Pennsylvania Occupational Therapy Association website.
+For more information about the Technical Standards required to complete the Associate in Occupational Therapy degree, please see our Technical Standards Form (PDF).